 What’s more — though you and your friends may feel in control, brain damage and injury are notoriously unpredictable.
 Brain cells are very sensitive to a lack of oxygen and they start to die less than five minutes after their oxygen supply disappears.
 Consequently, cerebral hypoxia can rapidly cause severe brain damage or death.
 The longer a person is unconscious, the higher the risk for death or brain death and the lower the chances of recovery.
 If drug use is involved as well, they may not be in a condition to help you or vice-versa, if something were to go wrong where someone needed medical assistance or didn’t wake up.

-Hopefully, knowing a bit more about the potentially risks involved in purposefully passing out while using substances will help you and your friends inform decision in the future.
+Hopefully, knowing a bit more about the potential risks involved in purposefully passing out while using substances will help you and your friends inform decision in the future.
 If you’re looking for other ways to feel “high”, there are other activities you can do that pose low- to-no risks to yourselves, including rock-climbing, getting a massage, sky-diving, or even masturbating.
 These can provide some ideas for having a good time without the worry for your health!Alice!